LuneWeb/lune/README.md

 Lune provides fully asynchronous APIs wherever possible, and is built in Rust 🦀 for speed, safety and correctness.

+## This fork

+This fork is supposed to make lune more customizable as a cargo crate, so it can be used in other projects such as LuneWeb

 ## Features

 - 🌙 Strictly minimal but powerful interface that is easy to read and remember, just like Luau itself